agohr/math_tutor/readme.md

-# README for Math Autocorrector
+# Math Autocorrector: Accompanying Code and Data for the Paper "Automated Feedback Generation for Undergraduate Mathematics: Development and Evaluation of an AI Teaching Assistant"

 ## Overview

 Math Autocorrector is a Python program that assists in evaluating mathematics homework assignments.
 It use OpenAI's language models to transcribe mathematical text from images into LaTeX and provide detailed feedback on student work.
+The present repository contains on the one hand the code for our research prototype environment including a simple graphical user interface, and on the other hand the batch processing code used to evaluate the system on our datasets.
+For a deeper explanation of how the datasets were created, please refer to the paper.

 ## Features